Embedded surfaces with infinite cyclic knot group: Introduction

 We write~$\Aut(\lambda_V)$ and~$\Aut(\Bl_Y)$ for the groups of isometries of~$\lambda_V$ and~$\Bl_Y$, and note that there is a left action of~$\Aut(\lambda_V)$ on~$\Aut(\Bl_Y)$ given by~$F \cdot h=h \circ \partial F^{-1}$.
 We will be interested in a quotient of the orbit set

 In order to find compatible pairs, we need to know when an isometry of the Blanchfield form is induced by a homeomorphism.
-As we have already alluded to, we note in Proposition~\ref{prop:HomeoInduceIsometry} that any homeomorphism~$f \in \Homeo_{\varphi}^+(Y)$ induces a~$\Lambda$-isometry~$\widetilde{f}_*$ of~$\Bl_Y$ by lifting~$f$ to the infinite cyclic covers.
+As we have already alluded to, we note in Proposition~\ref{prop:HomeoInduceIsometry} that any homeomorphism~$f \in \Homeo_{\varphi}^+(Y)$ induces a~$\Lambda$-isometry~$f_*$ of~$\Bl_Y$ by lifting~$f$ to the infinite cyclic covers.
 Here, $\Homeo^+_{\varphi}(Y) := \Homeo^+_{\varphi}(Y,Y)$ denotes the set of orientation-preserving self-homeomorphisms of~$Y$ that intertwine the map $\pi_1(Y) \to \Z$.
-The assignment~$(f,F) \cdot h= \widetilde{f}_* \circ h \circ \partial F^{-1}$ then gives rise to a left action
+The assignment~$(f,F) \cdot h= f_* \circ h \circ \partial F^{-1}$ then gives rise to a left action

 We return to our~$4$-manifolds~$M_0,M_1$ whose boundaries are ribbon and have torsion Alexander module.
 If~$M_0$ and~$M_1$ are orientation-preserving homeomorphic, then a compatible pair exists; recall Theorem~\ref{thm:Boyer}.
-Assuming that we are given a homeomorphism~$f' \in \Homeo_{\varphi}^+(\partial M_0,\partial M_1)$ and an isometry~$F' \colon \lambda_0 \cong \lambda_1$, Proposition~\ref{prop:FindCompatible} notes that~$(f',F')$ gives rise to a compatible pair~$(f,F)$ if the composition~${f'}_* \circ \partial {F'}^{-1}$ is trivial in~$ \Aut(\Bl_{\partial M_1})/ \Homeo^+_{\varphi}(\partial M_1) \times \Aut(\lambda_{M_1}).$ Using this result, we obtain the following consequence of Theorem~\ref{thm:Boyer}.
+Assuming that we are given a homeomorphism~$f' \in \Homeo_{\varphi}^+(\partial M_0,\partial M_1)$ and an isometry~$F' \colon \lambda_0 \cong \lambda_1$, Proposition~\ref{prop:FindCompatible} notes that~$(f',F')$ gives rise to a compatible pair~$(f,F)$ if the composition~$f'_* \circ \partial {F'}^{-1}$ is trivial in~$ \Aut(\Bl_{\partial M_1})/ \Homeo^+_{\varphi}(\partial M_1) \times \Aut(\lambda_{M_1}).$ Using this result, we obtain the following consequence of Theorem~\ref{thm:Boyer}.

-\begin{theorem} Let~$M_0$ and~$M_1$ be two compact, oriented~$4$-manifolds with infinite cyclic fundamental group whose boundaries are ribbon and have~$\Lambda$-torsion Alexander modules.
+\begin{theorem} Let~$M_0$ and~$M_1$ be two compact, oriented~$4$-manifolds, with $\pi_1(M_i)=\Z$ for $i=0,1$, whose boundaries are ribbon and have~$\Lambda$-torsion Alexander modules.
 Assume that~$M_0$ and $M_1$ have orientation-preserving homeomorphic boundaries, via a homeomorphism that intertwines the maps to~$\Z$, and isometric intersection forms.
 If the orbit set is trivial, then there is an orientation-preserving homeomorphism~$M_0 \cong M_1$. \end{theorem}

 Theorem~\ref{thm:FindCompatible} is helpful to summarise a programme to prove that two 4-manifolds~$M_0,M_1$ (with infinite cyclic fundamental group and identical ribbon boundaries with torsion Alexander modules) are homeomorphic: \begin{enumerate} \item decide whether the~$\Lambda$--intersection forms~$\lambda_{M_0}$ and~$\lambda_{M_1}$ are isometric; \item show that the orbit set~$\Aut(\Bl_{\partial M_1})/\Homeo^+_{\varphi}(\partial M_1) \times \Aut(\lambda_{M_1})$ is trivial. \end{enumerate}